finnianr/Eiffel-Loop/doc/Contents.md

 **1.** Perform the normal database [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.

-**2.** Table joins, meaning a field in one [CHAIN [G]](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) table can be used to look up a row-item in another using a hash table index.
+**2.** Table joins, meaning a field in one [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) table can be used to look up a row-item in another using a hash table index.
 A supporting feature is the ability to generate indexed primary keys in an automated fashion.

 **3.** Option to store data securely using [AES encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).